-Rowing is a very natural motion and most people pick it up quickly.
+Rowing is a natural motion and most people pick it up quickly with instruction and/or spending time focusing on technique.
 Have someone watch you row, comparing your body positions to those shown in the video below.
 Don't pull too hard until you are comfortable with the technique fundamentals.

 The Rowing Stroke